 History!
 Billions of people throughout time have been vaccinated and while extremely rare side effects can happen with any vaccine, nearly all these side effects can also occur more seriously through normal infection of a virus.
 Records show that side effects, if any, occur within 2 months of vaccination .
 They do not develop years after they are used. mRNA, which is the technology used in the Pfizer and Moderna vaccines, degrades in the body naturally after a few days, and the spike protein it creates only stays for a couple weeks .
-If a severe side effect were to occur, it would be during that time.
+If a severe side effect were to occur, like myocarditis, it would be during that time .
 Only the anti-bodies your body creates to fight the disease are left behind.

 Should I be worried about other adverse side effects being reported?

 No!
 As it stands, millions of people have been vaccinated already, and Moderna (18 and older) and Pfizer/BioNTech (16 and older) vaccine have even received full FDA approval.
 Adverse events can be reported to the Vaccine Adverse Event Reporting System (VAERS), an early warning system designed to provide surveillance of safety concerns related to vaccination.
 While it’s very useful in finding safety signals and finding hypotheses, it’s a passive surveillance system.
 This means anyone can report a case here and it’s not verified.
 In multiple places on the VAERS website you can find warnings like: “The reports may contain information that is incomplete, inaccurate, coincidental, or unverifiable” or “The inclusion of events in VAERS data does not imply causality”.
 VAERS is not comprehensive and certainly not rigorous enough to make sweeping statements about the safety of vaccines .

 COVID-19 infections, on the other hand, do come with a risk of long-term side effects...